abatilo/blog/content/_index.md

-Read me talking about things on [buttondown](https://buttondown.email/abatilo/archive).
+I talk about things on [buttondown](https://buttondown.email/abatilo/archive).
 Read about my values on my [/about](/about) page.